daviddias/timed-tape/README.md

 var tape = require('./timed-tape')(require('tape'))
 ```

-Returns a tape instance that will print the time that each test took
+Returns a tape instance that will print the time that each test took.
+So then you can measure how much your time your tests take accross implementations.